hsf-training/analysis-essentials/git/06-ignore.md

 teaching: 5
 exercises: 0
 questions:
-- "How can I tell Git to ignore files I don't want to track?"
+- How can I tell Git to ignore files I don't want to track?
 ---
 # Ignoring Things

 {% objectives "Learning Objectives" %}
-- "Configure Git to ignore specific files."
+- Configure Git to ignore specific files.
-- "Explain why ignoring files can be useful."
+- Explain why ignoring files can be useful.
 {% endobjectives %}

 What if we have files that we do not want Git to track for us,